-You'll need to use the sling for 4 weeks, as comfort allows, after surgery.
-You must not let your elbow drop behind you reach behind you or push down.
-As this is might cause the shoulder replacement to dislocate (slip out of joint).
+You'll need to

+use the sling for 6 weeks after surgery.
+You must not let your elbow drop behind you, as this is might cause the shoulder replacement to dislocate (slip out of joint).

 We would recommend that you wear the sling at night (with or without the body strap), particularly if you tend to lie on your side.
 Alternatively, if you are not a restless sleeper, you could use pillows in front of you to rest your arm on.